dshryn/dshryn/README.md

 - **UI/UX Design:** Implements Material Design principles and custom widgets to ensure a coherent and intuitive user interface.

 ### [Food Recipe App](https://github.com/dshryn/food-recipe-app)
-A sophisticated mobile application designed showcase a diverse array of culinary recipes and leverage the power of Flutter for a seamless cross-platform experience.
+A sophisticated mobile application designed to showcase a diverse array of culinary recipes and leverage the power of Flutter for a seamless cross-platform experience.

 **Key Features:**